 Alcohol & Other Drugs

 Richmond Middle School and the Dresden School Board have made a commitment to the health and well-being of their students.
-The school develops age-appropriate programs and procedures related to alcohol and other substances.
+The school develops age-appropriate programs and procedures related to alcohol, tobacco, vaping materials, and other substances.
 The school has made a commitment to a drug-free environment.
 Students in possession of alcohol or drugs while on school property or while attending school-sponsored or school-supervised functions are in violation of the law.
 Such students must be reported to the school principal who, in turn, must relate the information to a parent and the chief of police.

 A student is considered in violation of the Dresden School District policy on alcohol and other drugs if he/ she is: